 Planning on going to Kayseri?
 Then you might end up passing by another building founded by Karatay, a powerful vizir in the Seljuk empire

 This ancient city mound at the center of the city, about a 15 minute walk west of the Mausoleum of Rumi, is now home to a number of attractions set in the midst of the grassy slopes popular in the warmer months for picnics.
 There are a few open air cafes in the park serving drinks and typical Turkish cafe food.
-As of the end of May 2017 there were excavations going on but exactly what had been found/is being looked for I’m not yet sure.
+As of 2019 excavations are still underway.

 Next to the excavations are the remains of a Seljuk palace.
 Unfortunately the remains are in a state of extreme disrepair.
-The concrete roof built over the ruins to keep it from the rain is being replaced and hopefully both viewing of the old palace will improve and the remains will be better preserved.
+A newly built covering gives sense of what the building would have once looked like.

 Another Seljuk medrese, or religious school, with beautiful geometrical tilework.
 The building is now managed by a foundation that runs a small museum of Islamic gravestones in the central courtyard.
 Even if you do not visit the museum, the ornate stonework entryway is worth seeing.